javiergg14/AbstractLeap/README.md

 **F11:** Allows you to turn the 30 FPS limit on or off, so you can adjust the game’s performance to your liking.

+**BOSS:** The boss works in such a way that neither he nor his minions can be defeated directly.
+You will need to collect the items they are weak against, and once you've gathered them, both the boss and his entourage will be defeated.

 **Implemented features:**

 - Double Jump